WalidBenzineb/Airbnb-NYC-Price-Prediction-July-2024-Data-/README.md

 ![price_distribution](https://github.com/user-attachments/assets/e79ff7ff-66a4-4d21-8394-0b66797663ef)

 This histogram shows the distribution of Airbnb prices in NYC.
-We observed that:
+I observed that:

 * Prices are heavily right-skewed
 * Most listings are concentrated in the lower price range
 * There are some very high-priced outliers

-**Key Decision:** Given the skewed nature of prices, we decided to use a log transformation on the price variable to make it more normally distributed for our model.
+**Key Decision:** Given the skewed nature of prices, I decided to use a log transformation on the price variable to make it more normally distributed for our model.

 ###Price by Room Type###

 ![price_by_room_type](https://github.com/user-attachments/assets/679835bb-d83e-4d19-b5c1-e2479f97cfd0)

 This box plot displays how prices vary across different room types.
-We found that:
+I found that:

 * Entire homes/apartments are generally more expensive
 * Shared rooms are the least expensive option
 * There's significant price overlap between private rooms and entire homes/apartments

-**Key Decision:** Room type is clearly an important factor in determining price, so we made sure to include it as a key feature in our model.
+**Key Decision:** Room type is clearly an important factor in determining price, so I made sure to include it as a key feature in our model.

 Correlation Matrix